tsingbx/tsingbx-llcppg/doc/en/dev/llcppg.md

     ]
 }
 ```

+This configuration tells llcppg to generate platform-specific versions of the specified header files, ensuring that the correct platform-specific definitions are used for each target platform.

+#### Generated Platform-Specific Files

 The generated t1.go & t2.go files will have platform-specific build tags at the beginning:
 macos arm64 t1_macos_arm64.go  t2_macos_arm64.go
 ```go